kirkbushell/warmachine-data/README.md

 ## References

-Most entries have one or more references to other entries, rules or hints.
+Most entries have one or more references to other entries, such as rules, keywords, units, spells.etc.
 In order to ensure these references are available, the following syntax is required to be used when such keywords are present:

 ```json
 {